What we are looking for at the moment:

 The story is too long!

 It’s amazing how often a story needs to be trimmed before it’s acceptable.
 It is the single most common problem I see.
 A short story has to be tight … every sentence, every word, needs to carry its weight.
 It’s not a novel where you have a hundred pages to develop each character, and develop hundreds of sub plots.
-My most common advice (to nine out of ten submissions:) “Trim 10-20% from the word count”.
+My most common advice (to nine out of ten submissions:) “Trim 10-20 per cent from the word count”.
 The story almost always benefits from it.
 Even if you trim too much and need to put stuff back in, the exercise will improve the story.

 This story has no plot!